mrahhal/Migrator.EF6/README.md

 https://www.myget.org/F/aspnetmaster/api/v3/index.json
 ```

+In visual studio you can go to `Tools → Options` and then `NuGet Package Manager → Package Sources` to configure feeds.

 Steps needed (nothing hard, just a lot of inital steps that you'll have to do one time):

 - Inside `project.json`: